 Of course you can visit Sri Lanka while your loved one is on placement.
 However, please be advised that our volunteers are extremely busy during the week and cannot travel alone.

 If you want to see your loved one, the best time to do this is at the weekend, and they will need to be home by 9:30pm on Sunday.
 This curfew is explicit, as are the reasons we don’t approve of volunteers travelling alone, so please respect these rules and help us by upholding them.

 What if they get sick?

 Sri Lanka’s hospitals and doctors are excellent.
 We always take ill volunteers to doctors who speak English, so we can easily communicate and get an accurate diagnosis and treatment plan.
 Volunteers need to take out their own travel insurance for the duration of their placement to cover them should they injure themselves or become ill.

 What support is available?

 From the time they are picked up at the airport to the end of their placement we have a great support system in place.
-There are Peer Mentors and Supervisors who live with volunteers who give day-to-day support as well as the National team who help volunteers to projects and with getting to grips with the culture.
+There are Peer Mentors and Supervisors who live with volunteers and provide day-to-day support.
+The permanent SLV.Sri Lanka team are also around to help volunteers to projects and get to grips with the culture.
 Management is always just a phone call away and the London office are also in contact throughout their placement.

 What will they get?